CentML/lorafusion/benchmarks_paper/README.md

 ### Hardware dependencies
 You need a Linux machine with at least 192 GB RAM, 256 GB free disk space, and 4 NVIDIA H100 GPUs with NVLinks.

+We also provide instructions to set up the kernel and layer benchmarks for other hardware (1 GPU is enough).
+However, the results may not be exactly the same as those in the paper.
+Technically, our results will be better on the latest hardware with a larger TFLOPS/Memory Bandwidth ratio, so if you are using older hardware, the results may be slightly worse.

 ### Software dependencies
 You need Conda to set up the environment.
 The environment includes CUDA 12.6, PyTorch v2.6.0, megatron-core v0.11.0, and Triton v3.2.0.